-If you wish to start your application now, you can fill in our quick enquiry form to get things started.
-If you still aren’t sure, feel free to browse our expert information below.Enquire Now
+You can make an enquiry to get things started.
+If you still aren’t sure, feel free to browse our expert information below.

 Are late payments the same as arrears?

-Late payments and arrears are two separate sets of circumstances and not to be taken the same.
+Late payments and arrears are two separate sets of circumstances and are not to be taken the same.
 A late payment is where you have a single late payment.
 This payment may have been missed and then paid late.
 More importantly, the payment has now been made.

 If your payment was due on the 1st and then paid on the 10th, creditors usually won’t register this as a missed payment, as payments have been made before your next payment is due.

-It’s also a myth that searching your credit score will leave a footprint and degrade your credit score, this simply isn’t true.
-A small footprint can be left when applications for credit are made and searches are carried out on your credit file.
+It’s also a myth that checking your credit report will leave a footprint and degrade your credit score, this simply isn’t true.
+A small footprint can be left when credit applications are made and searches are carried out on your credit file by lenders.

 Unsecured late payments

-Unsecured missed payments would include things such as phone bills, credit cards, personal loans, account overdrafts, etc. In other words, they’re things that aren’t secured against anything.
+Unsecured missed payments include phone bills, credit cards, personal loans and account overdrafts.
+In other words, they’re not secured against anything.
 The companies in question are relying on you and your credit management in order to keep up with your payments.

 Secured late payments

-If you have missed payments that fit into the unsecured category, lenders tend to be less lenient.
-This is especially the case when missed payments are more recent and very frequent.
+If you’ve missed payments that fall into the unsecured category, lenders tend to be less lenient.
+This is especially true when missed payments are more recent and very frequent.

 How recent were your missed payments?

 Perhaps one of the most influential things in your assessment regarding missed payments is when they occurred.
 If you’ve fallen behind and are now in arrears, then your chances of approval will be far lower than if your payments were missed a few years ago.
 This becomes more apparent with smaller deposits.

-Even if you’ve recently missed payments but are now up to date and no longer in arrears, you should still be able to get a great mortgage product.
+Even if you’ve recently missed payments but are now up to date and no longer in arrears, you should still be able to get a great mortgage deal.
 If you’re still unsure, you can always speak to an expert advisor.

 How many missed payments have you had?

-This shows that the lender is willing to lend to you, but at their specific LTV and not what you’ve requested.
+This shows that the lender is willing to lend to you at their specific LTV but not what you’ve requested.
 This doesn’t mean every lender will do the same and if this does happen, there’s nothing stopping you from exploring avenues with another lender.